Skip to navigation Skip to content

 The allowable reduction applied to each individual's income would be as per their apportionment percentage recorded.

-Scenario 6 for farm business losses - customer provides new farm business estimate
+Scenario 6 for overall operating losses - customer provides new farm business estimate

-A current customer has non-farm income with a farm business estimate loss of $10,000 recorded since 2018.
+A current customer has ordinary income and a farm business estimated loss of $10,000 recorded since 2018.

 The customer contacts on 22 February 2020 and gives a new farm business estimate loss of $90,000.